StacIt/STAC-IT/README.md

 i - iOS Simulator
 a - Android Studio
 ```
-If expo does not automatically open the emulators, opem them manually and then start the expo server
+If expo does not automatically open the emulators, opem it manually first and then start the expo server